pudly/schmopera-hugo/content/articles/thank-you-for-the-music.md

 ---
-title: "Thank you for the music..."
+title: "&quot;Thank you for the music...&quot;"
 ---

 Hello Schmop-Tops,